The most successful people use visualization to achieve the results they want.

 - How To Set Goals The Right Way (podcast)

 2. Close your eyes and imagine having it

 Imagine having the result you chose from the step above.
+Use mental imagery to visualize your dream life.
 Close your eyes.
 Go to the place where you’re living as if you have that result.

 This will be awkward and clunky at first.
 It’s like coloring for the first time.
 You’ll be outside the lines and the picture won’t be very pretty.
 But the more you practice, the neater and clearer the picture.